 Just because you’ve been charged with aggravated motor vehicle theft doesn’t mean you’re guilty.
 Defenses exist that may apply to your unique situation.
 Perhaps you had permission to drive the vehicle or maybe someone else took the car, truck, or motorcycle.
 Nevertheless, contact our office for a free consultation where a skilled Denver motor vehicle theft lawyer will carefully analyze your case and suggest next steps.
 We have over 40 years of combined experience representing clients facing felonies throughout Colorado and our results speak for themselves.

 If you or someone you know is facing motor vehicle theft charges, be smart.
-Contact Denver’s best criminal defense attorneys at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact Denver’s best criminal defense attorneys at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.

 Photo Credit: Pexels – Mateusz Dach